Coaching: Ethics and standards

 Since the mid-1990s, coaching professional associations have worked towards developing training standards.
 Psychologist Jonathan Passmore noted in 2016:

 While coaching has become a recognized intervention, sadly there are still no standards or licensing arrangements which are widely recognized.
 Professional bodies have continued to develop their own standards, but the lack of regulation means anyone can call themselves a coach. ...
 Whether coaching is a profession which requires regulation, or is professional and requires standards, remains a matter of debate.

 One of the challenges in the field of coaching is upholding levels of professionalism, standards, and ethics.
 To this end, coaching bodies and organizations have codes of ethics and member standards.
 However, because these bodies are not regulated, and because coaches do not need to belong to such a body, ethics and standards are variable in the field.
-In February 2016, the Association for Coaching (AC) and the European Mentoring and Coaching Council (EMCC) launched a "Global Code of Ethics" for the entire industry; individuals, associations, and organizations are invited to become signatories to it.
+In February 2016, the Association for Coaching (AC) and the European Mentoring and Coaching Council (EMCC) launched a "Global Code of Ethics" for the entire industry; the International Coaching Federation (ICF) also provides voluntary coach credentialing, training accreditation, and ethical standards.

 Many coaches have little training in comparison to the training requirements of some other helping professions.
 For example, licensure as a counseling psychologist in the State of California requires 3,000 hours of supervised professional experience.
 Some coaches are both certified coaches and licensed counseling psychologists, integrating coaching and counseling.

 Critics see life coaching as akin to psychotherapy but without the legal restrictions and state regulation of psychologists.
 There are no state regulations/licensing requirements for coaches.
 Due to a lack of regulation, people without formal training or certification can legally call themselves life or wellness coaches.